 Japanese New Years お正月

 First, the entire family would slip toso (屠蘇), a sake or mirin infusion originally from China.
 There are some variations, but it usually includes herbs such as cinnamon, rhubarb, and sansho (Japanese pepper).
 The youngest would drink this herbal sake before handing it to their elders, so the joy of the youngsters passes down to their elders.
-The Japanese believe that drinking toso wards off ailments for the year and invites peace within the household.
+The Japanese believe drinking toso wards off ailments for the year and invites peace within the household.

 You will also see omiki offered at other celebratory events such as weddings and the children’s rites of passage 7-5-3 ceremony (七五三).